 \subsection{Node optimization increases functional homogeneity of ROIs}

 Construction of node-reconfiguring multilayer networks from fMRI data starts with optimizing ROIs used as network nodes.
 We do this separately for each subject and time window.
-Node optimization has two objectives: maximal functional homogeneity of ROIs and a narrow size distribution with only a few extremely small or large ROIs.
-We define optimal ROIs using two variants of the greedy clustering algorithm introduced by Ref.~\cite{salehi2018exemplar} and the Craddock algorithm \cite{craddock2012whole}, and compare them with ROIs from the Brainnetome atlas \cite{fan2016human} and random ROIs (for details on ROI definition, see section \ref{sec:node-definition}).
+Node optimization has two objectives: maximal functional homogeneity of ROIs and a narrow size distribution with only few extremely small or large ROIs.
+We define optimal ROIs using two variants of the greedy clustering algorithm introduced by Salehi et al. in~\cite{salehi2018exemplar} (dubbed weighted mean consistency and minimum correlation, according to the optimization target) and the Craddock algorithm \cite{craddock2012whole}, and compare them with ROIs from the Brainnetome atlas \cite{fan2016human} and random ROIs (for details on ROI definition, see section \ref{sec:node-definition}).
 All parcellation approaches yield some single-voxel ROIs, and the variants of the greedy clustering algorithm produce more of them than other approaches (Table~\ref{table:parcellation_props}).
 We consider these ROIs as noise or artifacts, and exclude them from all further analysis.